zkcr0000/Physics-based-animation/README.md

 # Overview

-These are the course projects implemented by C# in the Unity engine. **The simulations are all done by C# script** without using build-in physics engine of Unity.
+These are the course projects for physics based animation implemented with C# in the Unity engine. **The simulations are all done by C# script** without using build-in physics engine of Unity.